ConnextAcademy/Serverless/README.md

 3. Deploy a Lambda function using Terraform

 We aim to finish the tutorial in 1 hour.
 This is assuming every participant has successfully finished the [prerequisites](./prerequisites.md).

+### clean up afterwards
+Don't forget to destroy your resources in AWS at the end to avoid incurring unnecessary costs!